 CWC Presents: Big Screen

 The movie theater has always been a space of wonder and anxiety.
 Since the inception of the cinema, audiences have enjoyed the collective experience of viewing a film on the big screen, but fears of contagion and disease have undercut that pleasure since the cinema’s earliest years.
 In our current moment, closures of international festivals and competition with streaming platforms have significantly altered the film industry.
 The Carsey-Wolf Center’s “Big Screen” series at the Pollock Theater will explore this tension as we welcome cinemagoers back to the theater.
-The series will spotlight films made to be seen on the big screen, including works that are almost never seen in North America (Satyajit Ray), as well as classical Hollywood films (featuring Bette Davis) and early slapstick comedy (Buster Keaton and more).
+The series will spotlight films made to be seen on the big screen, including works that are rarely seen in North America and classical Hollywood films.
 This series will recall those early cinemagoers who first marveled at early moving pictures or new technologies like Cinerama and CinemaScope, and invite conversations with scholars and filmmakers about their varied, personal, and unexpected experiences with the big screen.

 The CWC Classics program celebrates cinema’s rich history, bringing classic films back to the big screen for critical viewing and discussion.
 These events feature filmmakers, academics, and professionals who can contextualize the production and historical impact of the films.
 The series occasionally presents classic films in their original 16 or 35 mm formats.
 CWC Classics events celebrate the history and significance of cinema’s enduring legacy.